 - Emergency evacuation

-- Behavioral incidents: intervene verbally and use de-escalation techniques as appropriate.
+- Behavioral incidents: intervene verbally and physically with individuals as appropriate.

-Ensure children’s health, safety and general well being
+Ensure individuals’ health, safety and general well being

 - Maintain a safe, clean and stimulating environment.

-- Ensure that all children follow diet orders including food consistency.
+- Ensure that all individuals follow diet orders including food consistency.

-- Keep the supervisor informed of any potential problems or needs of the child that may arise and are not being addressed.
+- Keep the manager informed of any potential problems or needs of the consumer that may arise and are not being addressed.

-- Follow established chain of communication in regard to each child’s needs, concerns, etc.
+- Follow established chain of communication in regard to each person’s needs, concerns, etc.

 DUTIES and RESPONSIBILITIES: Adhere to all HOPE Policies and Procedures.
 Attend and participate in staff trainings and development.
 Work as a team member to accomplish common tasks, resolve issues and plan for change.
 Promote accessibility for children with disabilities in the community by identifying and addressing existing and potential barriers to access (architectural, attitudinal, etc.) Transport individuals, as assigned, for community based activities.